rogfrich/stlbs/README.md

 >>> my_weight
 StLb object: 3st and 7 lb [49 lb]
 ```
 Note that the result of subtraction from an instance of `StLb` cannot be negative.
-Any matematical operation that would result in a negative number raises a `SubtractionBelowZeroError` exception.
+Any mathematical operation that would result in a negative number raises a `SubtractionBelowZeroError` exception.
 ### Multiplication

 You can multiply two `StLb` objects together: